Migrating from MFP 8.0 (On-prem)

 http://<host>:<port>/mfpconsole

-5. Deploy the compiled Java 17 adapters/apps and perform testing.
+5. Deploy the compiled OpenJDK Adapters/apps and perform testing.

 Rolling back